spcl/dace/dace/frontend/python/python_supported_features.md

 #### 2.3.2 Reserved classes of identifiers
 Reserved class of Python identifiers are not supported.
 Furthermore, identifiers starting with double underscore (`__`) are reserved by the SDFG language.

+### 2.4 Literals
+The DaCe Python-Frontend supports in general the same literals as Python.
+However, there is currently limited support for strings and char/byte arrays.
+For example, it is not possible to instantiate an (u)int8 array with a string or byte literal.